roshhi/autoML-system/README.md

 ## License

-This project is developed for educational purposes as part of the Machine Learning course.
+This project is registered under MIT LICENSE.

 ---